 The reason this might be important to you is that when you create your spreads and you draw boxes and grids on the page depending on how many dots there are will influence the grids and boxes you make.

-This might not be a big deal, but if you buy some stencils or other accessories for your bullet journal the dot count might interest you.
+This might not be a big deal, but if you buy some stencils or other accessories for your

 TIP #7:

-If you don’t want to number the pages yourself look for a bullet journal notebook that has pre-printed page numbers on it.
+If you don’t want to number the pages yourself look for a

 What other features can a good dotted grid notebook for bullet journaling have?

-The other things that might be important for you when choosing the bullet journal notebook are:
+The other things that might be important for you when choosing the

 - Elastic closure band